tjk911/user-submitted-leaflet/README.md

 Changelog
 ===========

+v.02
+* Updated tabletop.js in order for it to work with new Google Spreadsheets (or whatever they're calling it now)
+* Updated custom.css to trigger the "mobile" view earlier (at 1024px) as HDPI and higher mobile devices were looking bad
+* Removed original index.html and script.js, default comes with cluster support now

 v.01
 * Added layer control with optional overlays using Leaflet providers plugin
 * Added layer control to respond to viewport